jonburdon/nimble/README.md

 ### Testing protocol for each page

+Jasmine testing was implemented during the early staged of the project.
+The developer used a TDD approach.
+As development continued, this approach was discontinued.
+Tests were carried out by using console logs to show the behaviour of various functions.

 The following testing protocols were followed for each page on desktop, mobile, tablet and smart TV devices.

 * *Navigation Buttons*
-1. Verify that each link is correctly hyperlinked to the appropriate page.
-During testing, the brand text was found to be incorrectly linked.
+1. Verify that each button correctly displays the content when clicked.
-2. Verify that the menu item visited is signified as the active page.
-3. Hover over and off the button in the menu to ensure hover behaviour is as expected.
+2. Verify that each buton makes a sound when clicked.
+4. Verify that each button displays a box shadow and changes position when clicked.
+5. Verify that the change mode buttons switch functionality when clicked.
-4. Change the width of the browser to ensure the navbar collapses when expected.
+6. Change the width of the browser to ensure the navbar collapses when expected.
-5. Click on the navbar toggler icon to ensure the navbar menu opens as expected.
-6. Verify that the text on the collapsed menu is clearly readbable and does not interfere with page content.
-7. Hover over the brand text and verify the hover behaviour is as expected.
-8. Hover over each link and verify that the hover behaviour is as expected.
+7. Hover over buttons and verify that cursor: pointer is active.
+8. Verify that text is readable on different screen sizes.
+9. Verify that sound plays and can be muted.

 * *Page content*
 1. Resize the width of the browser and verify that the content resizes for different screen sizes as expected.
-2. Verify that any content that should be hidden on smaller screen sizes is hidden on those screens.
+2. Verify that any content that should be hidden during game play is hidden, and any content hidden before the game has started is also hidden.
+3. Verify that text in the status bar does not overflow the container on any screen size.
-3. Verify there is no overflow.
+4. Verify there is no overflow.

-4. Verify any video is responsive and plays when clicked.
-5. Verify any links to downloads or external sites open in a new tab.
+* *Gameplay*
+1. Verify that the game confirms who is playing first, whether this is a human or computer opponent.
+2. Verify that pass is not possible unless at least one counter has been clicked.
+3. Verify that play passes to the other player when the pass play button has been clicked.
+4. Verify that pay passes to the other player automatically after 3 counters have been taken.
+5. Verify that values in the scoreboard update as expected.
-6. Verify that images cover the screen without interferring with text.
+6. Verify that the game ends when the last counter has been taken.
-During testing it was found that the hero image needed to be wider on extra large screens, so a separate image was loaded via a media query.
-The hero image was set to 95% viewport height for extra lareg screens.

-* *Footer*
-1. Enter a correct email address in the text field and click the submit button.
-2. Enter an incorrect email address in the text field and verify this is validated when the submit button is clicked.
-3. Hover over the social media buttons and verify that they behave as expected.
-During testing, it was found that these buttons were not linked to social media profiles.
-* During testing it was noticed that forms can be sent with no content, so the required property was added.
+7. Verify that the correct player is designated as the winner.
+8. Verify that the winner is announced.
+9. Verify that the Computer takes an 'ideal' move every time when playing in impossible mode.
+10. Verify that the Computer takes an 'ideal' move 25% of the time in easy mode.
+11. Verify difficulty levels behave as expected in medium and hard modes.

 * Misc
 1. Verify that the favicon has loaded.